cakephp/authentication/docs/Migration-from-the-AuthComponent.md

 }
 ```

-### Checking identity
+### Checking identities

-Remove authentication from the AuthComponent and put the middleware in place like shown above.
-Then configure your authenticators the same way as you did for the AuthComponent before.

-Change your code to use the identity data from the `identity` request attribute instead of using `$this->Auth->user();`.
-The returned value is null if no identity was found or the identification of the provided credentials failed.
+After applying the middleware you can use identity data by using the `identity` request attribute.
+This replaces the `$this->Auth->user()` calls you are be using now.
+If the the current user is unauthenticaed or if the provided credentials were invalid, the `identity` attribute will be `null`.

 ```php
 $user = $request->getAttribute('identity');
 ```

-For more details about the result of the authentication process you can access the result object that also comes with the request and is accessible on the `authentication` attribute.
+For more details about the result of the authentication process you can access the result object that also comes with the request and is accessible on the `authentication` attribute:

 ```php
 $result = $request->getAttribute('authentication')->getResult();